-- An electromagnetic wave spreads from the point of the strike inducing high voltages in nearby conductors. - The voltage changes substantially on electrical grounds near the lightning strike. - High voltages are induced upon anything directly struck by lightning.
+- An electromagnetic wave spreads from the point of the strike inducing high voltages in nearby conductors. - The voltage changes substantially on electrical grounds near the lightning strike. - High voltages are induced in anything directly struck by lightning.

-Symptoms of installations that lightning might strike or affect are Missing Trouble, Missing Alarm, or Point Bus Trouble events.
+The effects of a lightning strike can include Missing Trouble, Missing Alarm, or Point Bus Trouble events.
 Occasionally, Reboot and Watchdog events might be sent because the control panel tried to reset itself.